 We divide national membership fees and annual expenses into quarterly payments.
 The troop owns a trailer, cooking gear, dining tarps and tents.
 Scouts are expected to provide their own sleeping bag, water bottle, and mess kit.

-Joining Fee: $25 - offsets the cost of troop neckerchief, t-shirt, and number patch
+Joining Fee: $50 - offsets the cost of troop neckerchief, t-shirt, number patch, and scout handbook.

 National Joining Fee: Paid directly to National at the time of application - prorated based on joining date